paritytech/ink-waterfall/README.md

   [`canvas-node`](https://github.com/paritytech/canvas-node).
 * The deployment is done using either the [`canvas-ui`](https://github.com/paritytech/canvas-ui) or [`polkadot-js`](https://github.com/polkadot-js/apps).
-* This is done by emulating browser interactions in Firefox (such as clicking, uploading files, …).
+* This is done by emulating browser interactions in Firefox (clicking, uploading, …).
-* After successful deployment more browser interactions with the contract are executed, in order to assert that the contract behaves as expected.
+* After successful deployment more browser interactions with the contract are conducted, in order to assert that the contract behaves as expected.
 * The `master` branch of all these components is used.